Stephen Trzcinski

 Hobbies/Interests

-Stephen’s broad experience includes representing parties on both sides of the bar.
-He began his legal career in New York representing businesses and professionals in all phases of litigation.
-After learning the ropes at the trial court level, Stephen joined a large civil defense firm in Philadelphia where he practiced for over five years.
-As a full-time member of that firm’s Appellate Practice Group, Stephen was responsible for preparing and arguing appeals on a wide range of topics, including commercial litigation and professional liability defense.
+Stephen began his legal career in New York, where he represented businesses and professionals in all phases of litigation from 1995 to 2001.
+After doing a mix of trial and appellate work, he joined a large civil defense firm in Philadelphia to focus on appeals.
+As a member of that firm’s Appellate Practice Group from 2001 to 2006, Stephen prepared and argued appeals on a wide range of topics, including commercial litigation and professional liability defense.

 Stephen received his Bachelor of Science in Accounting from the State University of New York at Binghamton in 1991, and his Juris Doctor from the Syracuse University College of Law in 1994.
 While in law school, he served as Associate Editor of the Syracuse Law Review and was honored with the Robert M. Anderson Publication Award for authoring “The Economics of Redlining: A Classical Liberal Approach,” 44 Syracuse L. Rev. 1197 (1993).
 Stephen’s law review article has been favorably cited by numerous sources, including the NAACP.
 See, e.g., Brief of Amicus Curiae NAACP, in support of Respondents, Bank of Am.
 Corp. v.
 City of Miami, 137 S. Ct.
 1296 (2017).

-In his free time, Stephen enjoys watching college hoops and rooting for his alma matter, the Syracuse Orange.
+In his free time, Stephen enjoys watching college hoops, rooting for his alma mater, the Syracuse Orange, and spending time with his family.